Rodney Parade

-Rodney Parade is a stadium in the city of Newport, South Wales, owned and operated by the Welsh Rugby Union.
+Rodney Parade is a stadium in the city of Newport, South Wales.
 It is located on the east bank of the River Usk in Newport city centre.
 The ground is on Rodney Road, a short walk from the city's central bus and railway stations via Newport Bridge or Newport City footbridge.
 There is no spectator car park at the ground but a number of multi-storey car parks are nearby.

-Rodney Parade is the home ground of Dragons regional rugby union team.
-It is also the home ground of Newport County football club, and is the second-oldest sports venue in the Football League, after Deepdale.
+Rodney Parade is the home ground of Dragons RFC, one of the four Welsh regional rugby union teams.
+It is also the home ground of Newport County football club.
+It is the third-oldest sports venue in the Football League, after the Racecourse Ground and Deepdale.
 Stadium capacity is reduced from rugby levels for football matches.

-In 2021 the rugby union club Newport RFC, the former owners of Rodney Parade, relocated their home matches to Newport Stadium, agreeing with the WRU to play two home matches per season at Rodney Parade.
+In 2017 the rugby union club Newport RFC sold Rodney Parade to the Welsh Rugby Union and subsequently in 2021 Newport RFC relocated to Newport Stadium.
+In 2023 a private consortium purchased Rodney Parade and the Dragons regional rugby union team from the WRU.

-Newport Squash Club has four courts at Rodney Parade.
+Newport Squash Rackets Club has four squash courts at Rodney Parade.

 Layout

-Rodney Parade has two covered stands: the two-tier Compeed Stand (west) and the Bisley Stand (east) which are along the touchlines of the pitch.
+Rodney Parade has two covered stands: the two-tier Candleston Stand (west) and the Bisley Stand (east) which are along the touchlines of the pitch.
 The upper tier of the west stand is seated with 1,996 seats, including 40 Press seats and the lower tier is a standing terrace.
 The east stand is all-seated with a 2,526 capacity including 144 seats in 13 hospitality boxes, food/drink outlets and a gantry for television cameras.
 The TV cameras are therefore pointing westward and often show the sun setting over Newport city centre.